vivekrwt365/nix-webserver/INSTALL.md

 ```

 The installer will:
+- Validate your user account for security and compatibility
-- Detect your current user and set up paths accordingly
+- Detect your current user and set up dynamic paths accordingly
 - Check for existing installations and offer to update them
 - Guide you through SSL certificate email configuration
-- Set up the directory structure in your home directory
+- Set up the directory structure in your home directory with proper permissions
-- Deploy the Home Manager configuration
+- Deploy the Home Manager configuration with user-specific settings

 ## 🔧 What the Installation Does

 The installation script will:

-1. **System Compatibility Check**
+1. **User and System Validation**
+   - Validates user account suitability (prevents root/admin usage)
    - Verifies operating system (Ubuntu/Debian preferred)
    - Checks user permissions and sudo access
    - Validates available disk space and system resources